Lung Cancer: The Leading Cause of Cancer Death

 Lung Cancer and Radon Gas

-Another chemical, radon gas, is considered to be the second leading cause of lung cancer.
+Another chemical, radon gas, is the second leading cause of lung cancer.
 It occurs naturally but can seep into homes and collect in basements and crawl spaces.
 It is colorless and odorless but can be detected with relatively simple and inexpensive test kits.
 Smokers exposed to this gas have a higher risk of developing lung cancer than nonsmokers.

 Lung Cancer and Air Pollution

-Additional Risk Factors for Lung Cancer
+Increased Risk Factors for Lung Cancer

 Lung Cancer Prevention